e-gov/RIHA-Producer/README.md

 # RIHA Metadata Producer [![Build Status](https://travis-ci.org/e-gov/RIHA-Producer.svg?branch=master)](https://travis-ci.org/e-gov/RIHA-Producer)

-Software application that helps a human user produce and publish descriptions in conformance with the RIHA standard.
+Software application used by frontend module of the RIHA-Browser to produce and save descriptions to RIHA-Storage in conformance with the latest RIHA standard.
-Metadata Producer can be installed and run in multiple instances, independently, at agencies - owners of state information system components.

 ## Prerequisites
 - java8